yangacer/psort/README.markdown

 	@
 	@U:abc
 	@s:123
-	@_LTpart:000.part
-	@_GEpart:001.part
 	# pivot record #1
 	@
 	@U:bcc
 	@s:123

-	@_LTpart:001.part
-	@_GEpart:002.part
+This pivot file corresponds to three .part files - 0.part, 1.part, and 2.part.

-Records partitioned to 000.part are less than pivot record #0.
-To records contained by 001.part, they are greater or equal to pivot record #0.
+Records partitioned to 0.part are less than pivot record #0.
+To records contained by 1.part, they are greater or equal to pivot record #0.
+Vice versa record in 2.part are greater tan pivot record #1.

 5. Input
 ====
 	./psort [-f file]
 If [-f file] given, then psort read input data from file.
-Otherwise, it read input data from standard input.
+*Otherwise, it read input data from standard input.

+(*)__Current version does not support stdin source__

 6. Record Begin Pattern
 ====